 Performance Not Met: Baseline flow cytometry studies not performed at time of diagnosis or prior to initiating treatment, reason not otherwise specified (3170F with 8P)

 Due to the distinct pattern of protein antigens expressed in CLL, flow cytometry should be performed in order to confirm the diagnosis, correctly characterize the pathological cells, and determine prognosis.
 In some instances, flow cytometry may also offer additional therapeutically relevant information.
 (DiGiuseppe JA, Borowitz MJ.
 Clinical utility of flow cytometry studies in the chronic lymphoid leukemias.
 Semin Oncol.
 1998:25(1):6-10.)

 The following clinical recommendation statements are quoted verbatim from the referenced clinical guidelines:

-Adequate immunophenotyping is essential to establish the diagnosis of CLL/SLL by flow cytometry using cell surface markers.
 Flow cytometry of peripheral blood is adequate for the diagnosis of CLL, and bone marrow biopsy is generally not required.
-(Category 2A Recommendation) (NCCN, 2019)
+(Category 2A Recommendation) (NCCN, 2020)